-The twelve islands of the Dodecanese archipelago form a bridge between Europe and the Orient.
-Many cultures have shaped history over the centuries: Ionians, Romans, Byzantines, Venetians, Ottomans and Italians.
-Each island has its own unique character, and they all offer a multitude of possibilities for relaxation, tourism, adventure and gastronomic pleasures on a yacht charter.
+Located in the Aegean sea, the 12 islands of the Dodecanese archipelago form a bridge between Europe and the Orient.
+Many cultures have shaped their history over the centuries: Ionians, Romans, Byzantines, Venetians, Ottomans and Italians.
+Each island has its own unique character, and they all offer a multitude of possibilities for relaxation, tourism, adventure and gastronomic pleasures on a Greece yacht charter.
 Some are extremely popular and world-renowned, others have the charm of the unexplored.
-In the Dodecanese you will find it difficult to make your choice among the infinite number of beautiful beaches.
+In the Dodecanese islands, you will find it difficult to make your choice among the infinite number of beautiful beaches.
 Each one is different in its own way.
 Charterers seeking a more active yacht charter in the Dodecanese can enjoy scuba diving, windsurfing and all kinds of water sports.
 If you're looking for something more relaxing and intimate, you can sunbathe, swim and relax in secluded coves all of your own.
 The prettiest and most preserved islands can be found when your yacht ventures inside the archipelago.
-Experience a fantastic yachting vacation in Greece with a little help from Talamare.
+Experience a fantastic luxury yachting vacation in Greece with a little help from Talamare.

 CRUISE!
 DISCOVER, TASTE, VISIT & ENJOY

 At Talamare, we believe that experience can turn a special yacht charter into an extra special one.
 Take a look at the few examples below and contact our charter planners for details and recommendations.